1972 Larrakia Petition: The petition

+This petition sought the establishment of formal land rights for First Nations people and the recognition of their indissoluable connection to land.
+The immense size of the petition, which reached a length of 11 ft, was intended to symbolise the extent of national feelings of support for the Larrakia requests.
+The 1972 petition was signed by over 1,000 people from Aboriginal communities around Australia.
+The first signatory was Bobby Secretary, as Larrakia elder from Darwin.
+Another notable signatory was Dolly Gurinyi Batcho.

-After the collection of the signatures the Larrakia planned to deliver their message to the Queen via Princess Margaret during her visit to Darwin in October 1972 and they camped outside of Government House seeking to hand it to her.
-In response a police barricade was set up and, despite attempting to break through them, they were denied.
-In this attempt the petition, which was 11 ft, was torn.
+After the collection of the signatures, the Larrakia planned to deliver their message to the Queen via Princess Margaret during her visit to Darwin in October 1972, and they camped outside of Government House seeking to hand it to her.
+In response, a police barricade was set up and they were denied access.
+During the attempt to break through the barricade, the petition was torn.

-The petition was torn during this attempt and it was taped together and it was posted directly to Buckingham Palace alongside a letter, dated 17 October 1972, apologising for its condition and how it had occurred.
+The petition was then taped together and posted directly to Buckingham Palace along with a letter, dated 17 October 1972, apologising for its condition and explaining how it had occurred.
+The letter was signed by Robert Secretary, Fred Fogarty, David Daniels, Peter Mundine, and Harry Adam.
 The letter stated:

 We waited for twenty-four hours to give our petition to the Princess.
 We wanted her to know the truth about the Aboriginal people of Australia.
 We gave a note to one of the Royal Aides telling Princess Margaret that we wished to present a petition.
 There was no reply.